 WIESBADEN, Germany - It can be confusing, if not overwhelming, when nearly everything in life is new.
 Relying on some kind of compass to navigate the new environment can be very helpful.
 The sponsorship programs for spouses, civilians, adolescents and Soldiers are exactly that: a kind of compass that helps newcomers transition smoothly into their new lives.
 While Soldiers and civilian employees normally start out their work pretty quickly after arrival, and thus have the possibility to have questions answered by coworkers, spouses often stay at home and have to struggle with the obstacles of daily life in a new country.

-Sponsors can make a big difference, and on average, newcomers get used to their new homes within some weeks.
+"We constantly need spouse sponsors," said Gigi Wilson, the Relocation Readiness Program manager, who is responsible for the Spouse Sponsorship Program.
+If the sponsorship program is run the right way, newcomers feel welcome and part of the community, she said.
+When people know there is someone, they are not alone; lots of problems can be prevented.Sponsors can make a big difference, and on average, newcomers get used to their new homes within some weeks.
 Potential sponsors receive a one-hour online training, and a one- to two-hour face-to-face training to make them feel comfortable helping spouses integrate into their new lives.
 If questions or problems arise that the sponsor cannot handle, ACS is always a good resource for help.

 They have counselors who help with transitional depressions, Family issues and other problems.